Amélie Rives Troubetzkoy: Early life and education

-Amélie Louise Rives was born August 23, 1863 in Richmond, Virginia to Alfred L. Rives, an engineer, and the former Sadie MacMurdo.
+Amélie Louise Rives was born August 23, 1863, in Richmond, Virginia, to Alfred L. Rives, an engineer, and Sadie MacMurdo.
 She was named after her aunt, Amélie, a goddaughter of French Queen Marie-Amélie.
 She was a goddaughter of Robert E. Lee and a granddaughter of the engineer and Senator William Cabell Rives, Minister Plenipotentiary to France in the early part of the 19th century.

 Troubetzkoy's early life was spent at Castle Hill, Albemarle County, Virginia, and later the family moved to Mobile, Alabama.
 She was educated entirely at home under private tutors.
 She was always an imaginative child who delighted in gathering around her the neighbors' children and rehearsing to them her new ideas.
 She was then and later, morbidly sensitive, and there was no estimating how much that may have accounted for many of her peculiarities, and much concerning her that was not understood.